Dr Anastasia Karatzia

 Biography

-After completing her PhD studies at the School of Law, University of Surrey, Anastasia was Assistant Professor in EU law at Erasmus University Rotterdam before joining Essex School of Law in 2017.
+After completing her PhD studies at University of Surrey, Anastasia was Assistant Professor in EU law at Erasmus University Rotterdam before joining Essex School of Law in 2017.
 She is a fellow of the UK Higher Education Academy since 2015.
+She is currently leading, together with Dr. Niall O'Connor, the University of Essex team in the Horizon-funded project "EU-CIEMBLY: Creating an Inclusive Citizens' Assembly".
+The 4-year project addresses the need for the introduction of new forms of citizens’ participation and deliberation in EU political life.
+In particular, it seeks to propose a model Citizens’ Assembly whose design and implementation fully addresses issues of intersectionality, inclusiveness, and equality.
 Anastasia's research focuses on two streams: Citizens' participation in European law and decision-making (with a focus on the European Citizens' Initiative), and financial/ banking law.
-Her doctoral thesis examined in depth the legal framework of the European Citizens' Initiative, and the operation of this participatory mechanism in practice.
-She has also researched extensively the litigation surrounding the Cyprus bail-in of 2013, and she has written on the European Stability Mechanism and the Eurogroup.
-She has published on the legal framework of the European Citizens' Initiative; the litigation surrounding the European Citizens' Initiative; the transparency of the European Central Bank; the post-eurozone crisis litigation; the role of the Commission and the ECB in the European Stability Mechanism; and the legal nature of the Eurogroup.
-She is a member of the EU Law Experts Network for the newly founded EU Law Live.
+Her doctoral thesis examined in depth the legal framework of the European Citizens' Initiative (ECI), and the operation of this participatory mechanism in practice.
+Her research on the ECI and especially the link between the ECI and the European Parliament was recently cited by Advocate General Bobek in Case C‑418/18 P (2019).
+She has also researched extensively the litigation surrounding the Cyprus bail-in of 2013, and has written on the European Stability Mechanism and the Eurogroup.
+Anastasia has published research on the legal framework of the European Citizens' Initiative; the litigation surrounding the European Citizens' Initiative; the transparency of the European Central Bank; the post-eurozone crisis litigation; the role of the Commission and the ECB in the European Stability Mechanism; and the legal nature of the Eurogroup.
+Her latest article looks at the the constitutional implications of the Court of Justice of the European Union’s involvement in the resolution of disputes after Brexit.
+She is a member of the EU Law Live Law Experts Network where she often publishes Op-Eds on current CJEU judgments.
 She has worked in the FP-7-funded project Rediclaim, and in consulting projects for the European Parliament, and she has presented her work on the European Citizens' Initiative at the offices of the European Ombudsman.
 In May-June 2017 Anastasia was an International Visiting Research Fellow at Liverpool Law School.
-Together with Dr. Theodore Konstadinides, she is the joint recipient of a scholarship under the prestigious European Central Bank Legal Research Programme 2018, under which they conducted and published their research on the legal nature of the Memoranda of Understanding signed by the European Central Bank.
-Anastasia is teaching Banking Law and Competition Law at the UG and PGT level, and EU law at the UG level.
-She has acted as the director of the third-year Capstone project module between 2018-2020.
-Together with Dr. Andrea Fejos, she is running the Customer Welfare project at the School of Law's clinic.
-Anastasia welcomes approaches for supervision from prospective PhD students, especially in the fields of EU participatory democracy, especially concerning the European Citizens' Initiative, as well as topics surrounding Article 11 TEU, and the role of the CJEU in EU participatory democracy, and on the EU Banking Union, particularly on the role of the European Central Bank in the Single Supervisory Mechanism, and on the accountability of institutional actors involved in financial assistance mechanisms such as the European Stability Mechanism.
+She is the joint recipient of a scholarship under the European Central Bank Legal Research Programme 2018 for conducting and publishing research on the legal nature of the Memoranda of Understanding signed by the European Central Bank.
+Anastasia was the last rapporteur for the UK at the International Federation of European Law (FIDE 2021) where she addressed the topic of the role of national courts in the EU legal order.
+Anastasia is teaching Banking Law at the UG and PGT level and has co-designed the Business Law Clinic and the Customer Welfare project.
+She welcomes approaches for supervision from prospective PhD students, especially in the fields of EU participatory democracy, the EU Banking Union, particularly on the role of the European Central Bank in the Single Supervisory Mechanism, and on the accountability of institutional actors involved in financial assistance mechanisms.

 Qualifications